k78ma/quartz/content/3A/MTE 325/Integrated DMA.md

 7. Transfer is complete; release bus, synchronize CPU and DMAC.

 ## Hardware Implementation
-The [[Block-Oriented Program Controlled Input and Output#Hardware Support for Block Transfers|block transfer device interface]] can be modified to permit DMA transfers as shown below.
+The [[Program Controlled Input and Output#Hardware Support for Block Transfers|block transfer device interface]] can be modified to permit DMA transfers as shown below.
 An additional NAND gate has been added to produce the `/DMARequest` signal if DMA is enabled and data is pending.
 Note that only `/IRQ` or `/DMARequest` would be enabled at one time.

 ![[Integrated DMA-2.png|568]]